Article

 The HP Pavilion 15 earns its place on our list for affordability and high-spec hardware.
 It’s a mid-range laptop with all the essentials, like a speedy 512GB SSD and a touch-screen FHD display.
 While the laptop body isn’t as slim as a MacBook Air, it’s still thin and well-designed, looking more expensive than it is.

 The Pavilion 15 has some notable improvements from the previous version, the HP Pavilion 14, like two times better multi-core CPU performance, thinner bezels, touch screen, and the ability to run popular games at about 28% to 38% higher FPS.
-Read more from the comparison on Nanoreview.
+This makes it a decent option for those looking for gaming laptops that can also handle work tasks.

-The HP Pavilion 15 is a great choice for business professionals who need a machine that doesn't break the bank but can still get the job done.
-It’s more than enough for web browsing, working on documents, casual photo editing, streaming a movie, and all your basic day-to-day desktop work.
+The HP Pavilion 15 is a great choice for business professionals who need a machine that doesn’t break the bank but can still get the job done.
+It’s more than enough for web browsing, working on documents, casual photo editing, streaming a movie, and all your basic day-to-day desktop work, including managing spreadsheets and participating in video calls.

 HP Pavilion 15 specs: